psnigdha1406/weather/README.md

 # Weather Data Analysis And Prediction
 ## DESCRIPTION:

-this Weather Analysis And Prediction System analyzes historical weather data and predict future temperature trends.
+This Weather Analysis And Prediction System analyzes historical weather data and predict future temperature trends.
 It is useful for working with time series data and basic regression techniques.

 ## Explanation :